scalableminds/webknossos/docs/rest_api.md

 #### Returns
  - JSON list of objects containing task information
+ - total count of tasks in the HTTP header `X-Total-Count`

 #### Note
  - For smoother backwards compatibility, the limit defaults to infinity.
 However, to ease server load and improve response time, we suggest using a limit of 1000